Stayl045/stephans-code-journal/README.md

 [CSSColour](https://color.adobe.com/create/color-wheel)
 - I used this tool in the past and I remembred that I could've used it for this first assignment.

-**January 21st**
+## **January 21st** ##
 **Issue**
 - Live Page isnt working.
 ![Screencap]()
+**Resolved**
-**Resolved** - Simply had to go into the extention and it asked me to reload the extention.
+  - Simply had to go into the extention and it asked me to reload the extention.
 This seemed to have fixed the issue.
   - Need to attibute the "lord of the rings" image.
 **Issue**
 - Tried to change Live Server to FireFox, but it didn't work.

+Ash gave us a quick rundown on how to push code through terminal, so I have a new plan:

+**Plan:**
+- Learn how create files and folders through the terminal rather then the GUI way.
+  - In the terminal at the root `mkdir assets` for example to create a directoy.
+  - `touch` to create a file.
+  - `mv` to move a file.
+  - `rm` to remove a file.
+  - `../` go back one directory.
+  - `./` right here.

+- Ash also gave great adivce that will help me going forward.
+Use "open to the side" in VS to have my "code journal" on the side, so that I can add entries on the fly.